bcgov/data-publication/pages/tips_and_tricks.md

 ArcGIS Desktop 'Direct Connect' uses an Oracle client installed along with the ESRI Software.
 A local TNSNAMES.ora file must also be included in the Oracle Client installation location.

-  - For users on GTS desktops, the TNSNAMES will already be set up via CSNR OID(LDAP)
+  - For users on GTS desktops, the TNSNAMES will already be set up via IITD OID(LDAP)
   - For DataBC PC users, add Environment Variable `TNS_ADMIN=\\apps.bcgov\TNS_ADMIN\`
   - For Unix/Linux/OSX users, run `set TNS_ADMIN=`<smb://apps.bcgov/TNS_ADMIN/>